22 August 2026 · Sole establishment

 Sole Establishments & Corporate Tax

-A sole establishment (sole proprietorship) is not a separate taxable person — the individual owner is.
-That means the owner's combined business turnover is what is tested against the AED 1 million threshold, and their business profit above AED 375,000 is taxed at 9%.
-If one person owns several sole establishments, the turnover is aggregated, which is a common surprise for multi-licence owners.
+A sole establishment (sole proprietorship) is not a separate taxable person under UAE corporate tax — the individual owner is.
+That means the owner's combined business turnover across every trade licence they hold is what gets tested against the AED 1 million threshold, and their combined business profit above AED 375,000 is taxed at 9%.
+If one person owns several sole establishments — a common setup for owners who separate activities across licences for operational or branding reasons — the turnover from all of them is aggregated into a single figure.
+This is a frequent surprise for multi-licence owners who assume each establishment gets its own AED 1 million allowance; it does not, because the law taxes the person, not the licence.

 Exiloz Management & Tax Consultant · Dubai-based FTA-focused advisory · VAT, corporate tax & accounting